netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/ssl-passthrough.md

 ![SSL Passthrough](../media/ssl-passthrough.png)

-As shown in this diagram, SSL traffic is not terminated at the Citrix ADC and SSL traffic is passed through the Citrix ADC to the back end server.
+As shown in this diagram, SSL traffic is not terminated at the Netscaler and SSL traffic is passed through the Netscaler to the back end server.
 SSL certificate at the back end server is used for the SSL handshake.

-The Citrix ingress controller provides the following Ingress annotation that you can use to enable SSL passthrough on the Ingress Citrix ADC:
+The Citrix ingress controller provides the following Ingress annotation that you can use to enable SSL passthrough on the Ingress Netscaler:

     ingress.citrix.com/ssl-passthrough: 'True|False'